Seralto/home-cinema-api/README.md

 This project is a RESTFul API that implements a content purchase system for Movies and Seasons.

 ## Demo
-You can see a live demo of this API and test the endpoints bellow here (wip)
+You can see a live demo of this API and test the endpoints bellow [here](https://home-cinema-api.herokuapp.com/api/v1/contents).

 ## Dependencies
 The project has the following dependencies: